15 Benefits Of Drinking Water From Copper Bottle Vessels

 A healthy human body requires trace amounts of copper to function effectively.
 Copper helps generate heat in the human body, aiding communication between different cells, breaking down certain foods to become haemoglobin and boosting our metabolism.
 Copper deficiency leads to health issues like anaemia, parasitic infections, and leaky gut.
 Foods rich in copper include sunflower seeds, lentils, dried apricots, and mushrooms, among others.

 Copper is the friendliest metal for the environment.
-A good conductor of heat and electricity, It is cheap and easy to recycle, making it the greenest natural metal.
+A good conductor of heat and electricity, it is cheap and easy to recycle, making it the greenest natural metal.
 Copper is ideal for making solar panels.

 Copper is also the future of nanotechnology.
 It is interesting to note that leading IT companies use copper to make the most powerful computer chips available.
 In the past few years, copper has been used for bioleaching, a process by which mineral ores are extracted from their sulphide ores with the help of elements present in the environment.
 Copper also plays a vital role in managing hazardous nuclear fuel waste.